SimpleChainFans/document/en/37_wallet/README.md

 ![1.png](41.9.jpeg)

-> After entering the wallet, you can see the total number of sipcs, the current synchronization block height, and the wallet address.
-Click the collection code to receive the SIPC, as shown in the following figure:
+> After entering the wallet, you can see the total number of SIMPLE, the current synchronization block height, and the wallet address.
+Click the collection code to receive the SIMPLE, as shown in the following figure:

 ![1.png](41.10.png)

-> Of course, it can also be used for transfer, click `transaction` on the transfer page, enter the corresponding recipient's address and transfer the number of SIPC.
+> Of course, it can also be used for transfer, click `transaction` on the transfer page, enter the corresponding recipient's address and transfer the number of SIMPLE.
 And adjust the Gas fee, then transfer the money.
 As shown below:

 ![1.png](41.11.png)